apache/mynewt-site/docs/os/modules/baselibc.md

 baselibc supports most libc functionality; malloc(), printf-family, string handling and conversion routines.

-There is some functionality which is not available at the moment, e.g. support for floating point, and long long.
+There is some functionality which is not available, e.g. support for floating point numbers, and limited support for 'long long'.

 ---------------------